electronicayciencia/EasyMCP2221/docs/source/index.rst

    links

+The objective of this project is to provide a **normal computer** with the capabilities of a **basic microcontroller**.

 Easy MCP2221 is a Python module to interface the chip MCP2221 and MCP2221A.

-Some projects, like MicroPython, port Python to a microcontroller.

-This one, by contrast, brings basic **microcontroller capabilities into a regular PC**.

-MCP2221 is a simple 14 pin chip with:
+MCP2221 is a simple 14 pin chip with USB interface and these peripherals:

 - 4 GPIO
 - 3 channel ADC
-- 1 DAC
+- DAC
 - I2C
 - UART
 - Clock Output
 - USB Wake-up via Interrupt Detection.

-You can interface all of it via USB.

-Which, in my opinion, makes it great to **learn the basics of microcontrollers** and robotics using nothing more than a regular computer, a protoboard, some parts, and Python.
+You can practice the basics of digital electronics, microcontrollers, and robotics using nothing more than a regular computer, a breadboard, a few parts, and Python.